Alyson Black ’16 lives to learn.

 “I’ve always been curious,” she said, recalling how she used to explore the countryside around her home in rural Goode, Virginia.
 “My desire to explore the world carried over into school.
 I’m enjoying myself.
 I’m not stressing out trying to prepare for a test.
 I’m just learning.”

-Alyson’s passion for learning is one reason Lynchburg College named her the 2016 Richard Clarke Sommerville Scholar, the highest academic honor bestowed by the institution.
+Alyson’s passion for learning is one reason University of Lynchburg named her the 2016 Richard Clarke Sommerville Scholar, the highest academic honor bestowed by the institution.

 It was perfect.
 “Everyone was so friendly and welcoming,” she said.
 “They encouraged discussion and curiosity.
 It seemed like it was more of a team effort in search of success.”